 Four specific time points in a trial were selected to determine whether the FrA encodes distinct activity patterns reflective of the animal’s behavior.
 These time points correspond to unique and critical stages during the foraging session: the first poke (rewarded and unrewarded), the last rewarded poke, and the last poke (Fig.4A).
 The period from the first poke until the last rewarded poke is considered the exploitation phase, during which the animal, despite experiencing unrewarded pokes, continues to stay on the same side in anticipation of more rewards.
 The last rewarded poke marks a crucial transition point, indicating the end of the exploitation phase and the beginning of a shift toward exploration.
 This shift is most clearly represented by the last poke in a trial.

-The current source density (CSD) profile corresponding to these time points revealed distinct spatiotemporal neural activity within the FrA that may be associated with various features, such as motor activity related to the pokes and subsequent reward information (Fig.6).
+The CSD profile corresponding to these time points revealed distinct spatiotemporal neural activity within the FrA that may be associated with various features, such as motor activity related to the pokes and subsequent reward information (Fig.6).
 In anticipation of the decision-making process—whether to shift from the current spout or to continue exploiting it—the CSD signals were calculated for a time window spanning from one second before to two seconds after the end of the poke (Fig.6, indicated by a black dashed line at t=0).
 This calculation allows for the comparison of spatiotemporal neural activity across different time points during the decision-making phase.
 Moreover, the differential neural activity patterns associated with rewarded and unrewarded pokes provided a basis for distinguishing between infragranular layers and superficial layers in the laminar recordings, enabling a precise channel-layer specification.